MrZBou/Elisa-Public/README.md

 - e!roles - Get a message with data on levels and their roles

+- e!autoclear - Disabling/enabling clearing old roles, gotten from level up's, when you reach a new level role (default: enabled)

-- e!notifications - Disabling/enabling bot notifications (level up, music initialize)
+- e!notifications - Disabling/enabling bot notifications (level up, music initialize) (default: enabled)

-- e!levels [enable/disable] - Enabling/disabling levels-roles system on this channel
+- e!levels [enable/disable] - Enabling/disabling levels-roles system on this channel (default: enabled)
 ***
 ### Default commands